 Although wearing dentures may feel strange at first, you will rapidly become adapted to them.

 You may have to wear yours all the time at first, even while sleeping.

 You should see your dentist or a qualified dental technician about whether you should remove your denture before going to bed.

 Even though it is not always necessary, removing them at night may help your gums.

 You should keep them wet when you remove them.
 Put them in water, a polythene bag with cotton wool inside, or a suitable overnight denture-cleaning solution.
 By doing this, the material won’t dry out and change form.

-When you wear dentures, maintaining good oral hygiene is really important.
+When you wear denture, maintaining good oral hygiene is really important.

-Plaque and food residue should be removed from your dentures on a regular basis.
+Plaque and food residue should be removed from your denture on a regular basis.

 For this reason, dirty one can also result in some issues including bad breath, gum disease, tooth decay, and oral thrush.

 Denture should be cleaned as frequently as natural teeth (at least twice a day: every morning and night).